Bash-KZ/getting-started-with-astra-java/README.md

 ### Prerequisites

 * Java 11+
-* An Apollo compatible Java driver, instructions may be found [here](https://helpdocs.datastax.com/aws/dscloud/apollo/dscloudConnectJavaDriver.html) to install this locally.
+* An Astra compatible Java driver, instructions may be found [here](https://helpdocs.datastax.com/aws/dscloud/astra/dscloudConnectJavaDriver.html) to install this locally.
-* An Apollo database with the CQL schema located in [schema.cql](src/main/resources/schema.cql) already added.
+* An Astra database with the CQL schema located in [schema.cql](src/main/resources/schema.cql) already added.
-* The username, password, keyspace name, and secure connect bundle downloaded from your Apollo Database.
-For information on how to obtain these credentials please read the documentation found [here](https://helpdocs.datastax.com/aws/dscloud/apollo/dscloudObtainingCredentials.html).
+* The username, password, keyspace name, and secure connect bundle downloaded from your Astra Database.
+For information on how to obtain these credentials please read the documentation found [here](https://helpdocs.datastax.com/aws/dscloud/astra/dscloudObtainingCredentials.html).

 ### Running